-Secure MySQL connections
+Secure MySQL connections (from Plesk to externally hosted databases)

 Secure MySQL connections via SSL/TLS: it is only a number of small changes in the code and a huge step in decreasing the attack surface.